 Can my alimony award be changed?

-The judge can also change your alimony award if you live with another adult after your divorce.
+The judge can also change your alimony award if you live with another adult in a romantic relationship (“cohabitation”) after your divorce.
 That change could come in the form of your alimony award being:

 2 Minn.
 Stat. § 518.552(6)

 What are the basic steps for filing for divorce?